ScriptCodex13/Zap-Library/README.md

 <img width="961" height="561" alt="Result" src="https://github.com/user-attachments/assets/4da45106-46f1-4dd9-bc71-27dedd4ffa13" />

+Zap can handle:

-Zap can handle Conntroller and Keyboard input, Mouse input and events, handle windows and modify them and it can also render Meshes.
+- Conntroller and Keyboard input,
+- Mouse input and events
+- handle windows and modify them
+- render Meshes.
+- Draw Text and Buttons

 And with a little bit more time you get also lighting done quickly.

 # So why Zap ?